-&lt;sup>4 The Code does not provide for a concrete number of independent members to comprise a collegial body.
+4 The Code does not provide for a concrete number of independent members to comprise a collegial body.
 Many codes in foreign countries fix a concrete number of independent members (e.g. at least 1/3 or 1/2 of the members of the collegial body) to comprise the collegial body.
 However, having regard to the novelty of the institution of independent members in Lithuania and potential problems in finding and electing a concrete number of independent members, the Code provides for a more flexible wording and allows the companies themselves to decide what number of independent members is sufficient.
 Of course, a larger number of independent members in a collegial body is encouraged and will constitute an example of more suitable corporate governance.
-It is notable that in some companies all members of the collegial body may, due to a very small number of minority shareholders, be

-&lt;sup>5 It is notable that in some companies all members of the collegial body may, due to a very small number of minority shareholders, be elected by the votes of the majority shareholder or a few major shareholders.
+5 It is notable that in some companies all members of the collegial body may, due to a very small number of minority shareholders, be elected by the votes of the majority shareholder or a few major shareholders.
 But even a member of the collegial body elected by the majority shareholders may be considered independent if he/she meets the independence criteria set out in the Code.